 - Easy correlation of performance metrics, logs, and various events.

 - Collection of IT inventory – installed packages and their versions, detailed server info, container image inventory, etc.

 - Straightforward pricing with free plans available, generous 30-days trial.

 - Lack of full-featured profiler.

-Available in both software as a service and an on-premise model AppDynamics is more focused on large enterprises providing the ability to connect application performance metrics with infrastructure data, alerting, and business-level metrics.
-A combination of these allows you to monitor the whole stack that runs your services and gives you insights into your environment – from top-level transactions that are understood by the business executives to the code-level information useful for DevOps and developers.
+Available in both software as a service and an on-premise model, AppDynamics offers cloud-based network monitoring tools that allow you to evaluate the performance of the whole stack that runs your services.
+It’s more focused on large enterprises providing the ability to connect application performance metrics with infrastructure data, alerting, and business-level metrics.
+The platform gives you insights into your environment, from top-level transactions that are understood by the business executives to the code-level information useful for DevOps and developers.

 - End-user monitoring with mobile and browser real user, synthetic, and internet of things monitoring.